MarkDirksen/cv-en/README.md

 A more recent project is a reporting tool that can be used to search documents using the latest NLP techniques.
 Those results are then automatically rewritten into a piece of text for reporting purposes.
 Important here is the trade-off between accuracy and the lead time of the process.

 Our team is also responsible for helping Team Jumbo-Visma with machine learning solutions.
 For the cycling team we provide a calorie prediction and a talent identification solution.
 We are working with students from the University of Maastricht to further develop this.
-As part of this I supervise the students during their internship period and with the graduation thesis.
+As part of this I have supervised the students during their internship period and with the their thesis.

 ### Data modeler (XBRL) - Thauris / EBPI / Visma
 _March 2016 - January 2020_